 Y’all know that I have quite a fondness for sweets and baked goods ~ my belief that “diet” equals lifestyle means that balance and moderation are the keys that allow me to enjoy both.
 I’m definitely open to using ingredients that will make my favorite treats healthier, as long as I don’t feel that the flavor and texture are compromised.
 And if some additional healthy benefits get thrown in there – metabolism-boosting fatty acids, anti-oxidants, anti-carcinogenic and anti-inflammatory properties – well, all the better!
 I’m excited to share a great product with you that I think is going to be a favorite in my kitchen because it fits into my lifestyle philosophy perfectly: CoCoNana Coconut Oil from a brand new company, Nana Solutions.

-Disclaimer: Quarto Cooks generously provided the cookbooks for this post and giveaway.
-I was not compensated in any other way, and all the opinions expressed are my own.
+Disclaimer: Girl Scouts of Greater Los Angeles provided the Trefoil Cookies and Melissa’s Produce provided the produce and nuts for the recipe in this post.
+I was not compensated in any other way, and all the opinions expressed are mine.

 I’m not sure how I wound up in a camping mindset when creating my Girl Scout Cookie desserts this year, but I’m excited about both recipes, so I’m rolling with it!
 I love teaming up with my friends at Melissa’s Produce and Girl Scouts of Greater Los Angeles to make fun desserts using great produce and Girl Scout Cookies…my Glampfire Bark using the new S’mores cookie is easy and delicious…and I think I may like my Trefoil Campfire Crisp even more!